Marudhamalai

 Marudhamalai is a suburb of Coimbatore in Tamil Nadu, India.
 Located along the Western Ghats, it is part of the Coimbatore Municipal Corporation.
 The area's economy relies largely on religious tourism, education, and hospitality.
 It houses the Maruthamalai Marudhachalamurthy Temple atop a hillock, which draws pilgrims and tourists.
 The campuses of Bharathiar University and the Government Law College are also situated in the region.
-It’s well-connected via roads and public transport.
+It is well-connected via roads and public transport.